 The affiliate marketing spending in the United States alone from 2010 to 2022 is due to reach 8.2 billion U.S. dollars by 2022, up from 5.4 billion recorded in 2017.

 As you can see, this is an ever-growing form of marketing that’s being accepted and I don’t see that number coming down any time soon.

 According to some of the affiliate marketing report from Business Insider Intelligence conducted some time ago it says that:

 Approximately 15% of the digital media industry’s revenue now comes from affiliate marketing.

 Affiliate marketing now drives as many e-commerce orders in the US as email.
 Both channels currently account for 16% of US e-commerce orders, according to marketing firm Custora.
 This makes affiliate marketing one of the four largest sources of e-commerce orders, outperforming social commerce, and display advertising.

 According to 99firms in its affiliate marketing stat roundup – it was also gathered that:

-In the US, affiliate marketing spending increases annually by 10.1% and this spending is projected to hit the $6.8 billion mark this year 2020.
+In the US, affiliate marketing spending increases annually by 10.1% and this spending is projected to hit the $6.8 billion mark in 2020.